team-vision2020/final-update-md/main.md

 ##### Camera Model Identification Using Convolutional Neural Networks
 https://arxiv.org/pdf/1810.02981.pdf

 ## Approach
+More specifically, we follow the approach stated in
 ## Experiments/Results
 ## Qualitative Results
 ## Conclusion and Future Work